KMORaza/Contour_Plotter_App/README.md

     }
     END App

 Please note this psedocode only demonstrates working of application in simpler way.
-Actual app is more complex and involves external libraries for computation and processing of contour plots
+Actual app is more complex and involves external libraries for computation and processing of contour plots.